Smokefree Environments and Regulated Products (Smoked Tobacco) Amendment Bill

 Reducing nicotine to very low levels will mean that if someone tries smoking, they will be much less likely to get ‘hooked’.
 It will also make it much easier for people to stop smoking and become Smokefree.
 The nicotine is the part of tobacco that makes it incredibly addictive and takes people’s autonomy away.

-We should not let tobacco companies alter their products to make them taste or feel nicer.
-These companies add chemicals and flavours to cigarettes that make it easier for people to get hooked.
+We should also not let tobacco companies alter their products to make them taste nicer or 'smoother'.
+These companies add chemicals and flavours to cigarettes that make it easier for kids to get hooked .
 We can stop this kind of manipulation by passing this law to make cigarettes less appealing and addictive.

 What do you think about cigarettes and other tobacco being less addictive and helping whānau to be Smokefree?